iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="Account+attachMethodRelationships"></a>

 ### account.attachMethodRelationships(input) ⇒ <code>Promise.&lt;any&gt;</code>
-Attaches a single or multiple relationships to the given method, if the method exists.
+Attach one or more verification relationships to a method.

-Note: The method needs to be in the set of verification methods, so it cannot be an embedded one.
+Note: the method must exist and be in the set of verification methods;
+it cannot be an embedded method.

 **Kind**: instance method of [<code>Account</code>](#Account)